Grandparents’ Rights/Third-Party Rights

 In addition, one of these conditions must be met:

 - At least three months must have passed since the divorce.

 - One of the child’s parents has died or been declared missing for at least three months.

 There are separate rules which govern the appropriate time for petitioning and scheduling such visitation rights, which in turn are shaped by the timing of visitation rights of the noncustodial parent.

-I am Peoria grandparents’ rights attorney Katherine Kraus.
-I represent grandparents throughout Maricopa County in a variety of cases involving visitation rights.
-I have helped many clients in these matters, and I know how to approach grandparents’ rights cases in a way that gives you the best chance of maintaining a relationship with your grandchild.
+At Katherine Kraus, we represent grandparents throughout Maricopa County in a variety of cases involving visitation rights.
+We have helped many clients in these matters, and we know how to approach grandparents’ rights cases in a way that gives you the best chance of maintaining a relationship with your grandchild.